Nick Martin at NICE looks at how advanced AI is today and what true benefits it offers.

 This is where AI becomes your ally.
 Not as a replacement for the humans as your team but as a force multiplier that can alleviate workload.

-• AI isn’t a substitute for your forecaster’s expertise in the art of forecasting, but it can run models quickly, calculate better models for a forecaster to run, and support an expert forecaster in exercising their best judgment.
+- AI isn’t a substitute for your forecaster’s expertise in the art of forecasting, but it can run models quickly, calculate better models for a forecaster to run, and support an expert forecaster in exercising their best judgment.

-• AI won’t replace a scheduler’s ability to apply their years of experience, but it can craft a mathematically optimal schedule that an expert can then review and adjust.
+- AI won’t replace a scheduler’s ability to apply their years of experience, but it can craft a mathematically optimal schedule that an expert can then review and adjust.
 With the AI-built schedule pre-built as the base, the scheduler has more time to consider what’s best for the business while honoring employee needs.

-• A change manager is adept at coordinating schedules as day-to-day work and life changes.
+- A change manager is adept at coordinating schedules as day-to-day work and life changes.
 AI can support change management by providing rapid lunch/break re-optimizations and schedule change approvals based on the judgment of real-time analysts.

-AI doesn’t replace the years of experience and human judgement a strong WFM team does.
+AI doesn’t replace the years of experience and human judgement a strong WFM team has.
 It can take care of the heavy lifting and menial tasks so the team can put time and focus on important decisions and discernment.
-Truly, AI may be better called “Augmented Intelligence” of the WFM instead of “Artificial Intelligence.”
+Truly, AI may be better called the “Augmented Intelligence” of the WFM instead of “Artificial Intelligence.”

 This blog post has been re-published by kind permission of NICE – View the Original Article